 - The Roadmap to a Successful Event

 Indecisive?
 Need some help with that?
-Enter the flowchart: the infographic with an answer to everything.
+Enter the flowchart: the infographic that can lead you to multiple outcomes.

 More examples of flowcharts: